KaAI-KMU/KaAI-DD/README.md

 ## Dataset Preparation

-The dataset used is downloaded from [Brain4cars](https://github.com/asheshjain399/ICCV2015_Brain4Cars).
+The dataset used is downloaded from [KaAI 5s Dataset](https://drive.google.com/drive/u/1/folders/1ry2UwkBsjIKJkzwYr0E1XAaPtWdb7v8b).

-1. Videos are extracted into images with the fps=25 under each directory.
-The file name format is e.g. "image-0001.png".

-   You can use our script ``extract_frames.py`` in ``datasets/annotation`` to extract images: Copy this file to directory of "face_camera", and then run this script.
+1. You should put the datasets(road_camera, face_camera, Gaze&CAN)folders into annotation_kaai folder that can get from github.

 2. We split the dataset using 5-fold cross validaton.
-Run script ``n_fold_Brain4cars.py`` in directory ``datasets/annotation`` to split.
+Run script ``n_fold_Brain4cars.py`` in directory ``datasets/annotation_kaai`` to split.

-   You can use the five ``.csv`` files in ``datasets/annotation`` and skip this step.
+   You can use the five ``.csv`` files in ``datasets/annotation_kaai`` and skip this step.

 ## Train/Evaluate 3D-ResNet50 with inside videos